somex6/Darey.io-Projects/project3.md

 To launch the application:
 - move to the Todo directory: `$ cd ../..`
 - run the server: `npm run dev`
-- Testing on the browser with my publis IP address
+- Testing on the browser with my public IP address

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Todo%20app.png)